What a “Get Home Bag” is and why everyone should have one.

 The key to using the bag is to get back home as quickly as possible.
 Historically the longer an emergency lasts the more erratic and unpredictable people behave, therefore, the longer it takes you to get home the more danger you will be in.
 Most of us have loved ones, kids, and/or animals at home.
 Your unannounced absence in the event of an emergency may put your home and family at risk.

 There is no “right way” to assemble a ‘Get Home Bag’ as bags will differ from person to person to suit their individually unique situations, so don’t worry about “emergency levels” or doing it wrong.
-Instead evaluate your situation by answering these questions, your answers will help you discover what should go in your GHB.
+Instead evaluate your situation by answering these questions, your answers will determine the items that should go in your GHB.